RonnieSan/vue-browser-sfc/README.md

-# Vue Browser Component
+# Vue Browser SFC

 > Template for build setup to compile Single File Components (.vue) into a standalone JS file for use in the browser

-This template is useful for compiling VueJS single file components into standalone JS files for use in the browser.
+This template is useful for compiling VueJS single file components (SFC) into standalone JS files for use in the browser.
 This is useful for devs that want to create a simple component that can be used on a site without having to build an entire app around it, similar to the way a JQuery plugin might be used.
 The template, script, and styles are all compiled to a single JS file.

 The compiler is setup to allow you to use either LESS or SASS (scss or sass) if you want to.